1

 Integrating your work

 When a feature is complete, you merge it back into the main branch.
-This combines the histories of both branches.
+Git has two strategies depending on the history.

 main: [C1] ← [C2] ← [C3]